 Grounded in an intuitive, meditative process, my drawing and painting are an exploration of the matter and energy that make up form; defining that energy, through shapes and patterns and the space that they inhabit is the basis for my work.
-I feel a bit like a Physicist, occupying an obscure corner of science.
-My hope is that I can create a sense of clarity in the chaos of the universe to give shape and purpose to what the eye does not see.
+I search for a sense of clarity in the chaos of the universe to give shape and purpose to what the eye does not see.
 I remain obstinate in the belief that if I just dig deep enough, the emptiness, or negative space of a canvas might reveal the secrets of the life force itself.